numpy/numpy/doc/source/user/absolute_beginners.rst

 Views are an important NumPy concept!
 NumPy functions, as well as operations like indexing and slicing, will return views whenever possible.
 This saves memory and is faster (no copy of the data has to be made).
-However it's important to be aware of this - modifying data in a view also modifies the original array!
+However, it's important to be aware of this - modifying data in a view also modifies the original array!